Business Permit Processing Service

 and Support

-While we understand that LGUs may have their own regulations, and different businesses may have different compliance requirements, we ensure that all aspects of the transactions are addressed in a proactive, legal, and timely manner.
+We understand that LGUs have their own regulations, and different businesses may have different compliance requirements, so we ensure that all aspects are addressed in a proactive, legal, and timely manner.

 Business Permit FAQs